nixlim/bank_tech_test/README.md

 ### Diagramming the Structure

-Drawing on the OOP practices, I have created the following diagram for my program:
+Drawing on my understanding of the OOP practices, I have created the following diagram for my program:

 ![Program Diagram](img/Program_Structure_Diagram.png)